Restream/redmine_resque/README.md

 #### Mail reading

-The parameters for this job is exactly the same [as described here](http://www.redmine.org/projects/redmine/wiki/RedmineReceivingEmails) for rake task redmine:email:receive.
+The parameters for this job is exactly the same [as described here](http://www.redmine.org/projects/redmine/wiki/RedmineReceivingEmails) for rake task redmine\:email\:receive.

         read_mail:
           cron: "* * * * *"